GoogleCloudDataproc/initialization-actions/bigdl/README.md

 # Intel BigDL and Analytics Zoo

 This initialization action installs [BigDL](https://github.com/intel-analytics/BigDL) on a [Dataproc](https://cloud.google.com/dataproc) cluster.
 BigDL is a distributed deep learning library for Apache Spark.
-See the GitHub [BigDl website](https://bigdl-project.github.io/) for more information.
+See the GitHub [BigDL website](https://bigdl-project.github.io/) for more information.

 This script also supports the Intel [Analytics Zoo](https://software.intel.com/content/www/us/en/develop/topics/ai/analytics-zoo.html), which includes BigDL.
 See the GitHub [Analytics Zoo website](https://analytics-zoo.github.io) site for more information.